A Theology Institute for High School Youth

 Empower is a two-week summer program for high school students from urban areas, who demonstrate promise for ministry and leadership.
 The program is designed to develop theologically-minded youth and empower them.
-Alongside their mentors, they will be trained to act on their convictions and lead in their congregations.
+Alongside their mentors, they will be trained to act on their convictions and lead in their congregations, schools, and community.

 As part of Empower, students and mentors will…

 - Reflect on Scripture and Christian theology as a means for engaging specific contemporary challenges

 - Experience God through Scripture lived out in worship, Christian practices, service, and intentional community

 - Cultivate a robust and growing love for God, others, and creation through worship, mentorship, spiritual formation, and ongoing learning

 - Explore their callings and uncover a vision for their future

 - Take what they have learned about theological reflection and Scripture engagement back to their hometown congregations